glefundes/AccessALPR/README.md

 #### Features:
   - Frontal and angled plate location powered by YoloV3;
   - Plate recognition independent of character segmentation;
+  - Plate recognition for classic brazilian plates and new Mercosul plates in a single model;
   - Majority vote heuristic algorithm for video stream recognition performance increase;
   - Weighted Levenshtein distance costs for plate distance calculation
   - Modular structure (meaning you can easily replace the detection and/or recognition modules to test your own solutions!).